NewAmazingPVP/MessageScheduler-Andriod-App/README.md

 This app will help you schedule messages to be sent to your contacts on a specific date.
 For example, if you have to send birthday wishes or festival wishes, this can do this automatically.

 # Features Currently
-- It can send message to a specific phone number
+- It can send message to any contact

-- Sync contacts from phone
+- Schedule Messages to be sent on a specific date

 # Features that will be added
-- Schedule Messages on a specific date

 - Allow attachments/images to be sent with messages

 - Send notifications before schedule message is sent